1996–1997 strikes in South Korea: Involved unions

 The two main unions involved in the 1996–1997 strikes were the FKTU partnered with the KCTU.
-The Federation of Korean Trade Unions was formed in 1960 when the General Federation of Korean Trade Unions was dissolved after a military coup.
-The GFKTU was preceded by the General Council of Korean Unions which was banned in 1947.
+The Federation of Korean Trade Unions was formed in 1960 following the April Revolution on the basis of the General Federation of Korean Trade Unions.
+The GFKTU was preceded by the General Council of Korean Unions, which was banned in 1947.
 Until the Korean Confederation of Trade Unions was recognized by the government in November 1999, the FKTU remained the sole legal association of trade unions in South Korea.

 In 1990, workers and trade unionists illegally created the Korean Trade Union Congress.
 By the end of the year, they had 600 affiliated trade unions and 190,000 members.
 In 1995 the KTUC merged with other unrecognized trade unions and formed the Korean Confederation of Trade Unions.
 By 1997, the KCTU had grown to include 907 trade unions and 400,000 members.
 They received deferred legal recognition in 1996 and finally achieved full legal status in 1999.
 The two unions competed with each other for members and many trade unions formerly affiliated with the FKTU defected to the KCTU.
 The difference in origins between the FKTU and the KCTU are reflected in their different political strategies.
-The FKTU advocates for "constructive engagement with employers at enterprise and industry levels" and generally discourages industrial action.
-The KCTU takes the opposite stance, arguing that their goals can only be met by direct action.
+The FKTU advocated for "constructive engagement with employers at enterprise and industry levels" and generally discouraged industrial action.
+The KCTU took the opposite stance, arguing that their goals could only be met by direct action.